Getting people to open your emails is one thing.

 If you've been wondering how to increase email click through rate without changing your entire funnel, the answer might be media credibility.

-By integrating media mentions into your email strategy, you can instantly elevate trust, strengthen your calls-to-action, and give subscribers a compelling reason to engage.
+By integrating media mentions into your email strategy, you can instantly elevate trust, strengthen your calls to action, and give subscribers a compelling reason to engage.

 Here's how to increase email click-through rates using the power of Brand Featured PR.